waldnzwrld/Tiktoken-go-ruby-wrapper/README.md

 # Setup
 In a terminal execute `script/setup` this should install any needed go deps for development, and build the C lib needed for the gem to function.

+# Testing

 # Profiling the approach

-in a terminal execute `script/run-benchmarks`
+in a terminal execute `script/benchmark`

 This will perform the following benchmarks
 ## Go Profiling